 Weight loss can be a simple and even enjoyable process if you approach it from the right perspective.
 Start by setting a realistic target (any weight loss is to be celebrated), and follow that up by making relatively minor tweaks to your eating habits in order to encourage the pounds to drop off, slowly but surely.

 With that process in mind, today’s guest on Healthy Enough recently suggested one simple minor tweak to me that alone could be enough to grant you the weight loss you desire.

 Introducing Steve Kamb

 Steve Kamb is the founder of Nerd Fitness, which is the nerdiest health and fitness blog on the planet (and unashamedly so).
-He has been helping nerds across the globe to get healthier and fitter since 2008 and specializes in realistic and practical advice for real people.
+He has been helping nerds across the globe to get healthier and fitter since 2008 and specialises in realistic and practical advice for ‘normal’ people.

-As regular Healthy Enough readers will recognize, the Nerd Fitness ethos aligns closely with our own, which is why I was so keen to get Steve’s response to a simple question: what he thought the single biggest change the average person can make to positively affect their health and fitness was.
+As regular Healthy Enough readers will recognise, the Nerd Fitness ethos aligns closely with my own, which is why I was so keen to get Steve’s response to a simple question: what he thought the single biggest change the average person can make to positively affect their health and fitness was.
 His answer was deceptively simple:

 Cut out liquid calories.
 Stop drinking soda, stop drinking sugar-loaded juice.
 Naked Juices might as well be sugar water.
 Stick to water, tea, black coffee.

 While Steve’s answer may seem obvious, stop for a moment and ask yourself this simple question: do you drink liquid calories?
 If the answer is yes, how obvious you consider Steve’s answer to be is irrelevant – you’ve still got work to do.

 There are generally three reasons why people want to (or are happy to) drink liquid calories (alcohol aside, which is a topic for another day):